Mohit-robo/end-to-end-deployment/README.md

 Also you can log hyperparams, to compare multiple experiments incase to figure out the best performing combination of hyperparams.
 ![Dir Structure](diagrams/MLFlow.png)

+#### **DVC**

+DVC is a tool for version control of data and models.
+It is used to track the changes in the files or hyperparams.
+One of the many advantages of DVC is not running the entire pipeline if the step is been performed previously.
+DVC checks the cache and executes the part of the pipeline not executed previously.

+    dvc init
+    dvc repro

 ### **Step 4: Testing Flask App Locally**